The Norfolk Way Art Trail 2023

 A series of dynamic new artworks

-The EXPERIENCE project at Norfolk County Council is commissioning a series of dynamic new artworks to form the Norfolk Way Art Trail, an exciting outdoor public art trail spanning 250 miles of Norfolk, England.
+The EXPERIENCE project at Norfolk County Council has commissioned a series of dynamic new artworks to form the Norfolk Way Art Trail, an exciting outdoor public art trail spanning 250 miles of Norfolk, England.

-Proposals have been invited from artists to respond to locations along the Norfolk Way Trail and to design multi-sensory, accessible public artworks that will engage local communities, reveal hidden stories and inspire visitors to explore the county between October – March.
+Proposals were invited from artists from across the world to respond to locations along the Norfolk Way Art Trail to design multi-sensory, accessible public artworks that would engage local communities, reveal hidden stories and inspire visitors to explore the county between October and March.
+A total of 15 artists were initially shortlisted and a public online exhibition showcased their proposals where members of the public could view and give an indication of which artworks they liked the best for each area.
+Four artworks were then chosen from the shortlisted pieces:

 This initiative is funded by EXPERIENCE a €23.3 million project co-financed by the European Regional Development Fund through the Interreg France (Channel) England Programme.
 Led by Norfolk County Council, it aims to deliver innovative and sustainable growth via a new tourism strategy.
 It is project-managed by Creative Giants.